aws-amplify/amplify-ci-support/src/integ_test_resources/ios-sdk/cdkIntegrationTestsIos/README.md

-# Welcome to your CDK Python project!
+# Default Initialization Instructions

-This is a blank project for Python development with CDK.
+This is a AWS CDK project for creating resources/policies needed for [aws-sdk-ios](https://github.com/aws-amplify/aws-sdk-ios) Integration Test Suite.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.